-4 Advanced AdWords Audience Targeting Tactics
+4 Smart Tactics For Advanced Google Ads Audience Targeting

 Conclusion

-Paid search is becoming increasingly expensive.
-There’s a ton of competition on almost every possible advertising SERP.
+Paid search keyword costs continue to rise every year.
+If your marketing budget doesn’t increase to keep up with the shift, you’ll need to get creative to drive new demand growth.

-As a result, many advertisers are shifting huge chunks of budget over to Facebook and other paid social platforms, largely due to superior audience targeting options (not searcher intent) and reduced CPCs.
+Many advertisers are shifting huge chunks of the budget over to other platforms such as Facebook, Snapchat, and TikTok, largely due to superior audience targeting options (not searcher intent) and reduced CPCs.

-With this in mind, I’d expect the rollout of new targeting options such as more affinity audiences, expanded in-market segments and custom intent audiences to continue as Google attempt to retain and recapture a larger share of advertising spend.
+With this in mind and the increased use of automation within Google Ads, I think Google will be continuing to add to its options of audience targeting in a privacy-centric way.

-The audience targeting options available to advertisers are only set to increase across both Google and Facebook, so make sure you keep on top of the latest features as well as testing some of the tips outlined above to see whether they can deliver improved paid media results for your business.
+The PPC landscape is always changing.
+Make sure you keep on top of the latest features as well as test some of the tips outlined above to see whether they can deliver improved paid media results for your business.

-Featured Image: Pexels
+Featured Image: Jirsak/Shutterstock